cogeotiff/rio-tiler/README.md

 This includes local files and via HTTP, AWS S3, Google Cloud Storage, etc.

-At the low level, `rio-tiler` is *just* a wrapper around [rasterio.vrt.WarpedVRT](https://github.com/mapbox/rasterio/blob/5b76d05fb374e64602166d6cd880c38424fad39b/rasterio/vrt.py#L15) class which can be usefull for doing reprojection and/or property overwriding (e.g nodata value).
+At the low level, `rio-tiler` is *just* a wrapper around the [rasterio.vrt.WarpedVRT](https://github.com/mapbox/rasterio/blob/5b76d05fb374e64602166d6cd880c38424fad39b/rasterio/vrt.py#L15) class, which can be useful for doing reprojection and/or property overriding (e.g nodata value).

 ## Features